Orientation (Agents of S.H.I.E.L.D.): Part two

 The Kree take Simmons to see Kasius, the overseer of the Lighthouse.
 Kasius orders his enforcer Sinara to begin a "renewal" among the humans.
 Back in the Exchange, Coulson, Mack and Yo-Yo steal a tablet from a Kree, and give it to Grill in exchange for implanting their metrics.
 The renewal begins while they are in Grill's shop.
 The Kree select a group of low earners, each of which will either have to be killed or kill another before the renewal ends.
 One scavenger sets out to kill Grill for not paying him earlier.
 Grill leaves Coulson, Mack and Yo-Yo behind as decoys while he goes into hiding.
 May tries to fight the scavenger off, only for Tess to grab the shotgun and kill him instead.
 Grill claims the team work for him when a Kree watch commander comes by to check on the renewal's end.

 Kasius demands perfection from anyone who represents him, and has Sinara kill the servant that Simmons treated.
 Kasius places a device into Simmons' ear, causing her to lose her hearing and dim her sight.
-Meanwhile, Daisy confronts Deke about using the Framework.
+Meanwhile, Johnson confronts Deke about using the Framework.
 Deke reminds her that the Earth is gone and humanity is near extinction.
-Deke pauses a TV playing a news report about Daisy saving Los Angeles.
-He went into the Framework to confirm that Daisy was Quake, the person he believes tore the Earth apart.
+Deke pauses a TV playing a news report about Johnson saving Los Angeles.
+He went into the Framework to confirm that Johnson was Quake, the person he believes tore the Earth apart.
 Later, Simmons becomes one of Kasius' servants, whose voice is the only one she can hear, and Kasius prepared for the arrival of some guests.